 3) Reverted Gear Train.

-Reverted gear trains are a type of compound gear trains in which input and output shafts are on the same axis.
-In above example, gear-1 and gear-3 are on the same axis.
+Reverted gear trains are a type of compound gear train in which input and output shafts are on the same axis.
+In the above example, gear-1 and gear-3 are on the same axis.

-They are used to achieve high gear ratio within limited space.
-Reverted gear train gear ratio is calculated similar to compound gear train.
+They are used to achieve a high gear ratio within a limited space.
+The reverted gear train gear ratio is calculated similarly to the compound gear train.

-To sum up, gear ratio is used to calculate the resulting gear speed and torque.
-Value of the gear ratio depends on the number of teeth on the driver, idler and driven gear.
+To sum up, the gear ratio is used to calculate the resulting gear speed and torque.
+The gear ratio of a gear train depends on the number of teeth on the driver, idler, and driven gear.
 We suggest you first read this article on Reduction Gears.

 Got Questions?